Raffaella Laezza

-Raffaella Laezza (born 16 January 1961 in Bruneck) is an Italian architect, architectural theorist, essayist and academic whose work explores the relationship between natural systems and architectural design.
+Raffaella Laezza (born 16 January 1961 in Bruneck) is an Italian architect, architectural theorist, essayist and academic whose work explores the deep relationship between natural systems and architectural design.
 She is known for developing the concept of Eco-Generative Architecture, a methodological approach integrating ecological processes, circular-economy principles, and carbon-neutral strategies into architectural practice.
+She conceives the architecture as a spiritual art (of building).

 Biographical notes and academic career

-Laezza was born in Brunico and attended the Alessandro Rosmini Scientific High School in Rovereto.
-She earned a degree in architecture from the Iuav University of Venice in 1991, graduating with highest honors.
+Laezza was born in Brunico and attended the Antonio Rosmini Scientific High School in Rovereto.
+She earned a degree in architecture from the Iuav University of Venice in 1991, graduating with 110/110 cum laude.
 In 1998 she received a scholarship to pursue doctoral studies, completing a PhD in Architectural Composition at Iuav in 2001 with a dissertation later published as L’architettura della linea terra (Osiride Edizioni, 2000).

-Her academic formation included studies with Peter Eisenman and Manfredo Tafuri, and she later worked as an assistant to Franco Purini.
-Her early research explored relationships between natural morphology and architectural form, laying the foundations for what she later termed Eco-Generative Architecture.
+Her academic formation included studies with Peter Eisenman and Manfredo Tafuri, and she later worked as an assistant to Franco Purini at Iuav University of Venice.
+Her early research explored relationships between the morphology of the natural ground and architectural form, laying the foundations for what she later termed Eco-Generative Architecture.

 Laezza has taught architectural design at the Universities of Parma, Padua, Trento, Trieste, and Brescia.
 Since 2011, she has held the position of Scientific and Educational Director and Distinguished Visiting Professor of Architectural Design for the postgraduate master’s programs at the Iuav University of Venice.

 She has been Visiting Professor at Hanyang University in Seoul, South Korea, and has lectured at the New York Institute of Technology.
 She works primarily between Milan, Venice, and Trieste and is a member of the Ordine degli Architetti, Pianificatori, Paesaggisti e Conservatori di Venezia, as well as IN/ARCH and AIDIA.

 Architectural theory

-Her academic work is rooted in the Italian rationalist tradition and develops a methodological framework in which the creative process is conceived analogously to geological and biological growth.
-Through studies ranging from macro to micro scales, she identifies what she terms “genetic codes”—geometric, modular, and constructive principles that underpin her architectural experimentation.
-In short, Laezza’s theoretical work focuses on design methodologies that integrate natural processes and sustainability principles into architectural practice.
+Her academic work is rooted in the tradition of Italian Rationalism and develops a methodological framework in which the creative process is conceived analogously to geological and biological growth.
+She relates the original principles of architecture to the codes of nature in order to re-establish the function of architectural design.
+Through studies ranging from macro to micro scales, she identifies what she terms “genetic codes”: geometric, modular, and constructive principles that underpin her architectural experimentation.
+From her mentor, Peter Eisenman, she learned the method of architectural codes; however, while Eisenman derives these codes from history, she draws them from both history and nature.
+In short, Laezza’s theoretical research focuses on design methodologies that integrate natural processes and sustainability principles into architectural practice.